 'I was in the bar 6.30pm and I could her a group of guys in white commenting about me and if I was male or female and whether I was a hermaphrodite.
 It made me feel uncomfortable in the space and I left early.'

 'An ongoing sense of being looked at like aliens/zoo exhibits.'

 'I was very aware of the old straight golf fans who were checking out my arse, and then the other group who were clearly unhappy about my knitting in the bar.
 As a vulnerable autistic woman with a history of depression and panic attacks, the open, non-judgemental space is the main reason I come to BiCon.
 I spoke to several other people who felt the same.'

 'Some men from one of the groups connected with the Open Championship were openly playing a drinking game in the downstairs bar on Thursday.
 Participants had drinks depending on whether they thought they had spotted a trans person ("tranny"), someone with visible disabilities ("DLA"), or someone else they did not find attractive ("fat chick").'

-Despite that atmosphere, for the rest of the event our attendees were faced with the choice of using it or paying higher prices and having less of a choice of drinks in the upstairs bar that we were paying you to have open.** As organisers, we did not have time to use the bars and we did not know at the time that there was any difference in prices, especially for soft drinks.
-Had we done so, we would most certainly have complained forcibly about it.
+Despite that atmosphere, for the rest of the event our attendees were faced with the choice of using it or paying higher prices and having less of a choice of drinks in the upstairs bar that we were paying you to have open.
+When I say that it's an expensive venue, one of the things I am talking about is that we were effectively charged £1,000 per night for them to run that 'BiCon only' bar; hence it was not open on … Continue reading As organisers, we did not have time to use the bars and we did not know at the time that there was any difference in prices, especially for soft drinks.
+Yes, even after charging us far more than the staffing costs to open the bar in the main body of the conference centre, they then charged us significantly more for the drinks compared to the one for … Continue reading Had we done so, we would most certainly have complained forcibly about it.